 What to do if you discover a fake app

 - Run an antivirus app

 - Report the fake app to the app store to protect others

 Fake apps can and do carry their fair share of malicious malware that hackers use to steal information and cause untold damage to your mobile device.
-So dig a little deeper and protect yourself with these five proven methods for fixing a hacked Android device.

 Don’t fall for fake apps